Current Events — Starter Kit

 Daily capture

-Record events using the standard structure.
-Write little, but write consistently.
-You can have multiple notes in a day.
-Or, no note at all.
+Record events consistently using the standard structure.
+Write little, but stay consistent.

 Weekly review